spencer-burke/RubyStatePortal/Notes.md

 ## Current Working:
 - now that the password/login/landing pages and forms are all wired up it's time to start building the app
+- we can go one of two ways, either build the invite system, or build out a simple dashboard, then build invite system
 - create manager dashboard
 -- create a data model for property(add to it later with more migrations) -- create a poro that represents the manager object